svn2github/Easyhook/branches/release-2.7/README.txt

 ***************************************************** 2) How to compile
 *********************************************************************************************

-Since EasyHook 2.5, compilation is dramatically simplified.
-Just compile once for "x64" and once for "x86".
-The native EasyHook DLLs will automatically be copied into their counterpart arch directory.

-The you will have to copy the following files into any desired "Deploy" directory:

-"Debug\x64\EasyHook64.dll" -> "Deploy\EasyHook64.dll"
-"Debug\x64\EasyHook64Svc.dll" -> "Deploy\EasyHook64Svc.dll"
-"Debug\x86\EasyHook32.dll" -> "Deploy\EasyHook32.dll"
-"Debug\x86\EasyHook32Svc.dll" -> "Deploy\EasyHook32Svc.dll"
-"Debug\x64\EasyHook.dll" -> "Deploy\EasyHook.dll"
-"Debug\x64\EasyHook.dll.xml" -> "Deploy\EasyHook.dll.xml"

-(optional; only required for kernel hooking) "Debug\x86\EasyHook32Drv.sys" -> "Deploy\EasyHook32Drv.sys"
-"Debug\x64\EasyHook64Drv.sys" -> "Deploy\EasyHook64Drv.sys"
+EasyHook 2.7 includes a MSBuild script to build all versions of the binaries as well as packaging for deployment, just run build.bat and then build-package.bat.
+(requires the MSBuild Community Tasks http://msbuildtasks.tigris.org/)

+After running the build-package.bat you will have all files you need for deployment with an application located in the ".\Deploy\NetFX3.5" and ".\Deploy\NetFX4.0" directories.
+This is what you get with the "Binaries Only" package.

+Please note that there are now different configurations for .NET 3.5 and .NET 4.0:

+"netfx3.5-Debug\x64"
+"netfx3.5-Debug\x86"
+"netfx3.5-Release\x64"
+"netfx3.5-Release\x86"
+"netfx4-Debug\x64"
+"netfx4-Debug\x86"
+"netfx4-Release\x64"
+"netfx4-Release\x86"

+When compiling for distribution without using the build script you must build once for "x64" and then once for "x86" for the applicable framework version.

+The project files include MSBuild tasks to copy and rename files as appropriate.
+The TargetFrameworkVersion is also overridden in each configuration - this is not visible within the VS2010 project settings GUI.
+To change the framework version or AfterBuild tasks you must edit the project files directly:
+ * in VS2010, right click project file: "Unload"
+ * right click project file: "Edit ..csproj"

-Of course this is not necessary for testing purposes.
-As long as you keep all test applications in either the "x86" or "x64" directory, they will run properly.
+For testing purposes, as long as you keep all test applications in either the "x86" or "x64" directory, they will run properly.
 The "Deploy" directory is meant to contain all files necessary to ship an application based on EasyHook.
-This is what you get with the "Binaries Only" package.

 *********************************************************************************************